New here? Get more useful information by subscribing for free to the RSS feed

 May 8th, 2012

-My husband and I both like to cook and when time permits we try to whip up new and exciting dishes.
+My husband and I both like to cook and when time permits we try to whip up new and exciting dishes filled with all sorts of spices.
 Over the years we have gradually increased the amount of seasoning we use as the taste buds of our three boys continue to mature.
 Both of us are fans of spicy food and our kids are joining the ranks.
 Not only do the spices taste good, but it turns out they are good for us too.
 Here are seven spices that end up in many of our dishes.

 This gorgeous yellow/orange spice is at the top of my healthy spice list for good reason.
 Turmeric is generally found in Indian curries and other ethnic foods.
 It has been used as both a medicine and a spice for many centuries.